CodeYourFuture/cyf-hotel-react/README.md

 **Test:** An invalid input displays an error message after the 'Submit' button is pressed (e.g. an email like `react@com` is invalid).
 A valid input shows the correct values at the bottom of the page.

+**Reflection:** Validating user input is an important part of any application - without it, you might see unexpected errors when working with the data later.
+What do you think would happen if you were asked to remove a booking for room number '81', but the room number was not validated and was input as 'eightyOne' or 'EIGHTY ONE'?

 #### 27. Faster validation

 **Instructions:** Improve the validation from the last exercise to check for correct values after each input changes, without the 'Submit' button being pressed.
 Show an 'X' with an explanation next to the field if it has invalid input (e.g. `X first name must not be empty`), and show 'OK' after it has valid input.